-An Intensive Spanish Institute is offered through the foreign language program.
-The institute offers a total immersion program in language instruction and cultural workshops, and it hosts numerous faculty lectures and performances related to Spain and Latin America.
-Students may earn up to 3.5 units of degree-applicable credit during the five-day program.
+An intensive Spanish Institute is offered through the Foreign Language Program.
+The institute offers a total immersion program in language instruction and cultural workshops, and it hosts numerous faculty lectures and performance related to Spain and Latin America.
+Students may earn up to 3.5 units of degree-applicable credit during the five day program.
 The program is ideal for teachers who need a second language requirement, nurses and emergency services personnel, students who want an in-depth language and cultural experience, and community members interested in Spanish language and culture.